Daferia/walk-haven-scroll/README.md

 + Easy to navigate on various screen sizes.
 + Clear information on the parks services.
 + Keep the user interested with small chunks of information and well organised gallery.
-+ Easy and Clear way of contacting the park.
++ Easy and clear way of contacting the park.

 ### Expectations